Strengthening Resilience to Violent Extremism (STRIVE) Horn of Africa

 This RUSI-implemented pilot programme (2014-2017) was the first dedicated effort by the European Union to implement a countering violent extremism project outside its borders.

-RUSI’s STRIVE Horn of Africa (HoA) pilots, implemented out of the RUSI Nairobi office, sought to both identify best practice in efforts to counter violent extremism and to strengthen the evidence base around CVE programming.
-In designing and implementing the activities within each result area, there was an emphasis on research, monitoring and evaluation to extract lessons on an ongoing basis.Â
+RUSI’s STRIVE Horn of Africa (HoA), implemented out of the RUSI Nairobi office, was a €2-million pilot programme that sought to develop a set of best practices for implementing and monitoring P/CVE programming in the region, building the EU’s internal knowledge and capacities, and contributing towards global P/CVE strategy.
+In designing and implementing the activities within each result area, there was an emphasis on research, monitoring, and evaluation, to extract lessons on an ongoing basis.

-Acknowledging the complex nature of radicalisation and recruitment to violent extremist groups, the project adopted an initial working definition that conceptualised the phenomenon as ‘a process by which individuals are introduced to an overtly ideological message and belief system that encourages movement from mainstream beliefs towards extremist views and the promotion of and use of violence’.Â
+Acknowledging the complex nature of radicalisation and recruitment to violent extremist groups, the project adopted an initial working definition that conceptualised the phenomenon as ‘a process by which individuals are introduced to an overtly ideological message and belief system that encourages movement from mainstream beliefs towards extremist views and the promotion of and use of violence’.

 The recognition of a ‘process’ emphasised the need for a multifaceted, collaborative approach, integrating different actors to engage at different stages (while appreciating that radicalisation is non-linear).